 What is important to note here is that when this nectar is in the honey stomachs of the bees, several substances are added into it including enzymes (like invertase enzyme) which break down the sugars in nectar (mainly sucrose) into simple sugars (glucose and fructose), and other volatile substances, some of which have never been fully identified with the existing scientific knowledge.
 These give honey its unique characteristics and render it impossible to produce in the laboratory.

 The nectar deposited in the cells has high moisture content (sometimes up to 90%).
-Bees therefore fan their wings in unison, creating air current that blows away the excess moisture reducing it gradually while the enzymatic action continues.
+Bees, therefore, fan their wings in unison, creating an air current that blows away the excess moisture reducing it gradually while the enzymatic action continues.

-When the moisture content reduces to about 7.8% (or thereabout) depending on the type of flower, the sucrose content will also have reduced to less that five percent, while the percentage of invert sugars will have increased to more than 65%.
+When the moisture content reduces to about 17.8% (or thereabout) depending on the type of flower, the sucrose content will also have reduced to less than five percent, while the percentage of invert sugars will have increased to more than 65%.
 Bees then cap these cells and the honey is now ready for harvesting (extracting) and is referred to as ripe honey.